softworkz/embyuserwiki/Live-TV.md

 Support for additional tuners can be added by installing a [Live TV Plugin](Live-TV-Plugins).

+## Add a TV Guide Data Source

+Out of the box, Emby Server currently supports the following TV Guide data sources:

+* Schedules Direct

+Support for additional sources can be added by installing a [Live TV Plugin](Live-TV-Plugins).

 ## Live TV Status

 The status of your tv tuners is also displayed in the server dashboard by navigating to **Live TV**.